 Student Loan Repayment Calculator

-With the impending changes to student funding from 2012, we have developed this Student Loan Repayment Calculator to give you an idea of how much you might expect to pay back and over what period of time.
-However, you should bear in mind that any model like this is based on a number of assumptions and is looking some 30 years into the future, so the figures should only be seen as broad indicators of potential outcomes, and this page should not be considered as financial advice.
+We have developed this Student Loan Repayment Calculator to give you an idea of how much you might expect to pay back and over what period of time.
+You should bear in mind that any model like this is based on a number of assumptions and is looking some 30 years into t he future, so the figures should only be seen as broad indicators of potential outcomes, and this page should not be considered as financial advice.

-Remember, this Calculator is for use by those interested in going to universities in 2012, not for students starting this year for whom a very different funding system applies.
+Remember, this Calculator is for use by those interested in going to universities from 2012 and not for students who started university in 2011 or before, for whom a very different funding system applies.

-As always, we would welcome your comments on this prototype ahead of the introduction of the new student funding arrangements in 2012.
+As always, we would welcome your comments on this calculator.

 How we arrive at these results

-A new student finance system based on increased tuition fees and interest-charged loans is to be introduced in parts of the UK for university entry in 2012 (read about 2012 tuition fees and financial support).
+A new student finance system based on increased tuition fees and interest-attracting loans was introduced in parts of the UK for university entry from 2012 (read about tuition fees and financial support).

-This calculator estimates the monthly repayments that would be due under the current proposals (July 2011) for the new regime, assuming the predicted earnings described below and shown on the page of detailed results.
+This calculator estimates the monthly repayments that will be due under the new regime, assuming the predicted earnings described below and shown on the page of detailed results.

 The results are for illustrative purposes only, since the exact repayments will depend on the actual salary earned throughout the period.

-An interest rate of 3% above inflation will be applied from the receipt of the first payment from the SLC until the end of the fiscal year (5th April) following the end of the course.
+An interest rate of 3% above inflation will be applied from the receipt of the first payment from the Student Loans Company (SLC) until the end of the fiscal year (5th April) following the end of the course.